mf-zhang/mf-zhang.github.io/_pages/about.md

 </style>

 <p class="intro-text">
     I'm a PhD student at the University of Tokyo, supervised by Prof. <a href="https://sites.google.com/ut-vision.org/ysato/">Yoichi Sato</a>.
-I focus on computer vision and human activity understanding, specifically involving video and multi-view understanding, vision-language multimodal models, and human body perception.
+I focus on computer vision and human activity understanding, specifically involving <a href="/tags/#a-video-and-multi-view-understanding">video and multi-view understanding</a>, <a href="/tags/#b-vision-language-multimodal-models">vision-language multimodal models</a>, and <a href="/tags/#c-human-body-perception">human body perception</a>.
 </p>

 <style>